-The county’s Business Development Department also is located in the El Zócalo complex, in a building it shares with the Sandoval County Visitor Center.
-The county Tourism Department operates the Visitor Center.
+The county’s Business Development Department is located at the County Administrative Complex (Building D Third Floor) The county Tourism Department operates the Visitor Center in the same location as EL Zocalo.
 Tourism staff fields more than 100,000 inquires a year from people who walk in or call the center, or contact the staff via one of the department’s web or social media channels.
 The majority of these inquiries are from people in other states seeking information things to see or do in New Mexico.
 By directing these visitors to attractions in Sandoval County and beyond, the Visitor Center’s staff is supporting tourism, the major industry in many smaller New Mexico communities.

 Other parts of the El Zócalo complex, including a picturesque outdoor courtyard, are rented out for events ranging from business meetings to weddings and graduation parties.
 Sandoval County currently is seeking to partner with one or more business development organizations to convert the fourth El Zócalo building into a small business innovation center.
 The idea is to create a place where budding entrepreneurs can get help in turning their business ideas into successful enterprises.